wolf-packs/wolf-core/README.md

 An ability is a logical unit that contains a collection of relationships to slot(s) and runs a user defined function when all required slots are filled.
 An ability also has other features like kicking off another ability once it is completed to allow for more complex flows.

 ## Slot
 A slot is structure that represents any piece of information that is required from the user and obtained through conversation or a system.
 This can be the user's name, address, etc..
 A slot has a few properties which allows Wolf to dynamically search for possible matches including query, validate and retry.
+Since slots and abilities are separate constructs, this allows multiple abilities to utilize the same slot in a reusable fashion.

 ## Trace
+A trace is structure that lives within an ability which describes the relationship between the ability and slot.
+Traces contain information instructing Wolf to utilize slots as-is or specify slot properties to override.
+This allows each ability:slot relationship to be unique and highly customizable.

 # Contribution
 Any and all contributions are welcome!
 From reporting bugs, feature requests to code updates, please refer to [Wolf Wiki] for contribution information including "How to Contribute" and "Code of Conduct".